How Does Hemp-derived CBD Work?

 Oral ingestion (capsules, gummies, edibles):

-When you take CBD orally, whether in the form of gummies, capsules, or edibles, it embarks on a journey through your digestive system.
-Once swallowed, it travels to the stomach and then to the liver, where enzymes break the CBD down.
+When you take CBD orally, whether in the form of gummies, capsules, or edibles, it is processed through your digestive system.
+Once swallowed, it travels to the stomach and then to the liver, where enzymes break down the CBD.

 Inhalation (smoking, vaping):